Computer Reporting Technologies (CRPT)

 Barb Ladderud - Adjunct

 I started my career as a computer programmer for Boeing, but had also trained to teach high school math and science.
 I became interested in court reporting while serving on jury duty.
-After attending Green River Community College’s Reporting Program, I did some work as a CART provider.
+After attending Green River College’s Reporting Program, I did some work as a CART provider.
 Now, as a college instructor, I get to blend all those things together into one incredible job.
-I have been teaching evening classes at Green River Community College since 2006 and became a Certified Reporting Instructor (CRI) through NCRA in early 2008.
+I have been teaching evening classes at Green River College since 2006 and became a Certified Reporting Instructor (CRI) through NCRA in early 2008.

 When not dictating or grading papers, I like to watch Survivor and read sci-fi/fantasy novels.
 I also like to spend time with my husband and teenage daughter, especially on our annual summer road trip.
 There’s nothing like 24/7 in a Subaru to promote family togetherness.
 My husband restores classic cars and my daughter plays the saxophone and is a camp counselor in the summer, so there is rarely a dull moment around the Ladderud household.